dvmtn/carabiner/README.md

 2. Write some html or haml into `html/` and save it
 3. See your awesome page at `localhost:8080`
 4. Add js and css or sass in the js and css folders
-5. Notice how sass, css, js, html, haml, etc. are all compiled into /dist each time you save and think how awesome this is!
+5. Notice how sass, css, js, html, jade, haml, etc. are all compiled into /dist each time you save and think how awesome this is!
 6. Throw some static json or CNAME files in `data/` so they are copied straight into `dist/` without processing.
 7. Run `grunt-source deploy` to recompile everything and throw it to your deployment branch and remote for the world to see!

 Super Important Things
 ----------------------
 - `dist` is intended to be cleaned (as in completely wiped) so files shouldn't be added directly to it.
 Add them to `data` instead to have them appear in the top level of `dist`.
+- Support for `haml` will eventually be dropped in favour of Jade because of the better partial (includes) rednering options.

 Tasks
 -----